alexandru360/ng-angular-material-scaffold/README.md

 **Happy cloning :)**

-**You can run these two snippets to upgrade from angular-cli to the new package @angular/cli.**
+**You can run these snippets to upgrade from angular-cli to the new package @angular/cli.**

 npm uninstall -g angular-cli